 These are fillings made of a plastic resin that binds a filler material that gives the final filling strength and wear resistance.
 Filler materials are typically quartz, silica, or glass bead and the plastic binder is a specific polymer of methacrilate.
 This is the standard white filling that has been used for the last 30 years.

-This material is a flowable modification of the composite material just described.
-Since we do not have decay and the resultant hole to fill in a tooth, for this particular procedure we need a material that will flow well into very tiny grooves that can harbor the cavity producing bacteria.
+The material used is a flowable modification of the composite material described above.
+Since we do not have decay and the resultant hole to fill in a tooth, for this procedure we need a material that will flow well into very tiny grooves that can harbor the cavity producing bacteria.

 These are materials used in adult dentistry for crowns.
 If you are interested in these materials you can call or e-mail us for a copy of the California Dental Materials Safety Data Sheet.
 Or ask your family dentist.